ergoplatform/ergo-contracts/README.md

 See [DEX buy order](http://github.com/ergoplatform/ergo-contracts/blob/71f1ef745b7ffce80272e7050a65ec4f68bfd661/verified-contracts/src/main/scala/org/ergoplatform/contracts/AssetsAtomicExchange.scala#L12-L45) for an example.

 ### Contract compilation
-Create a subclass (object) of the class with contract code to make "instance" method to compile the contract's code.
+Create a subclass (object) of the class with contract code to make an "instance" method to compile the contract's code.
 It'll invoke the compiler (macros) and returns a compiled contract with embedded contract parameters.
 Create a method with parameters from the contract (without the `Context` parameter) and invoke `ErgoContractCompiler.compile`.
 See [DEX buy order](http://github.com/ergoplatform/ergo-contracts/blob/71f1ef745b7ffce80272e7050a65ec4f68bfd661/verified-contracts/src/main/scala/org/ergoplatform/contracts/AssetsAtomicExchange.scala#L150-L158) for an example.
 Mark this method with `@ignore` annotation to hide it from Stainless.